timjstewart/jscratch-mode/README.md

 Customization
 =============

-Run 'M-x customize-apropos RET jsnip' to get a list of things you can customize.
+Run 'M-x customize-apropos RET jscratch' to get a list of things you can

-- jsnip-java-home - the directory where Java is installed
+customize:

-- jsnip-maven-home - the directory where Maven is installed
+- jscratch-gradle-home - the directory where gradle is installed
-- jsnip-maven-repo - the path to your Maven repository (in case it's not in ~/.m2/repository)

 Maybe To Do
 ===========